A quantitative comparison between velocity dependent SIDM cross sections constrained by the gravothermal and isothermal models: Introduction

 For a self-gravitating system such as a SIDM halo, the behaviour of SIDM is similar to that of stars in baryonic self-gravitating systems such as the globular clusters \citep{1968MNRAS.138..495L} in which stars undergo strong gravitational scattering events.
 Since particles with higher energies (larger orbits) have lower velocities (temperature), self-gravitating systems show negative specific heat: hot regions lose heat and become hotter, while cold regions gain heat and get even cooler.
 As a result, a SIDM halo will never achieve thermal equilibrium.
 Instead, the halo will go through gravothermal collapse, where the density and temperature of the isothermal cored region at the halo center keep increasing until gravothermal catastrophe.
 This unique feature of core formation and core collapse provides one possible explanation for the diverse rotation curves observed among galaxies with similar maximum circular velocity (\citealt{2015MNRAS.452.3650O,2020PhRvL.124n1102S,2020JCAP...06..027K,2021MNRAS.503..920C}; see \cite{2018PhR...730....1T} and \cite{2022arXiv220710638A} for a detailed review).
 One of the major questions regarding SIDM that must be probed with astrophysical observations is the velocity dependence of the SIDM cross section.
 This is because different velocity scales correspond to different energy scales of the self-interactions for a fixed dark matter particle mass.
 Similar to the collider program, probing the behaviours of self-interactions at multiple energy scales could help us understand the underlying models of particle dark matter that yield self-interaction.
 If self-interaction is the cause of $\Lambda$CDM-observation discrepancies at small scales, current observations prefer that the SIDM cross section decrease with increasing particle relative velocities \citep{2016PhRvL.116d1302K,2018ApJ...853..109E,2021JCAP...01..024S,2021MNRAS.503..920C,2022MNRAS.510...54A}.
-The Yukawa interaction provides a simple and rich framework for motivating such a self-scattering cross section velocity dependence.
-Consider elastic DM particle scattering described by a Yukawa potential ($\hbar=c=1$):
+Two scattering cases that naturally motivate velocity dependent self-scattering cross sections have been considered in the literature.
+In the scenario where the two scattering particles are asymmetric and distinguishable $\chi\Bar{\chi}\rightarrow\chi\Bar{\chi}$, only the t-channel contributes to the scattering amplitude.
+Assuming that the dark matter particle $\chi$ is coupled with a gauge Boson $\phi$ with a coupling strength $g_\chi$, the interaction Lagrangian is $ig_\chi\bar{\chi}\gamma^\mu\chi\phi_\mu$.
+In the perturbative Born regime $\alpha_\chi m_\chi/m_\phi\ll1$ the differential cross section in the center of momentum frame is (see \cite{2022JCAP...09..077Y} for the derivation):